conradbuck/nice-club/README.md

 # NiCE Club Database Website Template
 ## This github repository has all of the files you need to deploy a simple website for your own NiCE club.

-## Website structure
-- Overview of the topic
-- Purpose and objectives
-- Key considerations

 ## Included webpage templates
 - home page with several sections highlighting specific club work that link to subpages focusing on a specific topic and an image and bold font header
 - meeting.html template that is formatted for an image, bullet points, long form text summary and reference links.